mc7244/ChilliGrid/README.txt

 * A cron script which reaps users which access is expired, and logs them off if they're still logged on.

+* A metalog configuration addition to log (with iptables rules) all wireless network traffic